deadratfink/jy-transform/README.md

 }
 ```

-using this command:
+when using this command:

 ```
 $ jyt -s ./data/my.yaml -t json -i 2
 ```

-In this example we have overwritten the standard target type (which is _js_) and applying an
+In this example we have overwritten the standard target type (which is `js) and applying an
 indent of _2_ instead of the default _4_.
 As default the output file _./data/my.json_
 is written relative to the input file (simply omitting the `dest` option here).